jbyuki/one-small-step-for-vimkind/ARCHITECTURE.md

 Frozen
 ------

-* neovim is single-thread.
+* neovim is single-threaded.
 By going into a loop it stops any execution.
 Even when calling `vim.wait`, neovim won't execute other any other lua code in the idle time.